 01-97 APPLICABLE TO SPECIFIC SERVICES 4442.8 (Cont.)

+services provided under the waiver that exceed the State plan utilization limits would be included under factor D as waiver costs.
+The D' factor also includes all State plan services that are provided to individuals while they are also receiving waiver services.
+For the D' value to be acceptable:

+An explanation with supporting documentation of how the D' value was derived must be provided.

-must equal or exceed as defined in §4442.8.
-Where is less than , the difference must be fully explained and documented.
+b.
+The D' value must equal or exceed the G' value as defined in §4442.8.
+Where the D' value is less than the G' value, the difference must be fully explained and documented.

+4. G Value.--The G value must equal the estimated annual average per capita Medicaid cost for hospital, NF, or ICF/MR care that would be incurred for individuals served in the waiver, were the waiver not granted.
+For the G value to be acceptable:

-4. G Value.-- must be reasonably related to the total cost for the level of care (from the Form HCFA-2082) divided by the annual number of unduplicated recipients.
+a.
+The G value must be reasonably related to the total cost for the level of care (from the Form HCFA-2082) divided by the annual number of unduplicated recipients.
 For waivers that apply only to individuals with a particular illness or condition, you may use estimates based only on that particular group.
+You must provide an explanation with supporting documentation of how the value was derived.

 b.
 The projected first year G value must not deviate substantially from previous year trends.
 Any inflation adjustment must be no greater than the current Medical Consumer Price Index (MCPI) unless a higher rate is fully justified by the State.